adarsh-dubey-gthb/Project_Yatra/README.md

 # SmartBus Delhi: Real-Time Bus Tracking & Predictive ETA
+#Refer to my dataset for the data that we will use to make this project , some data set are missing because they are so large to upload here - https://www.kaggle.com/datasets/adarshdubey001/delhi-bus-transit-data-enhanced-for-ml
 ## Project Overview

 Welcome to **SmartBus Delhi**, an innovative project designed to revolutionize the public bus transit experience in Delhi.
 This application provides real-time bus tracking, highly accurate Estimated Times of Arrival (ETAs) powered by machine learning, and an intelligent trip planning system that accounts for live traffic conditions.